 Financial information about your business can be used to develop a set of measurements that allow you to better monitor both your current position and your progress.
 These measurements are called business ratios or key performance indicators (KPIs).
 A ratio is nothing more than a number in relation to another.

 There are countless ratios and kpis that can be calculated.
-The key for you to determine which ratios are appropriate to ones to use to analyse your particular business.
+The key for you to determine which ratios are the appropriate ones to use to analyse your particular business and its ongoing performance.

-We recommend selecting a set of ratios (possibly 3 – 5) which actually communicate to you about how your business is operating, and then stick with these ratios over time to spot trends, strengths and weaknesses and areas of opportunity.
-If you’re not sure which ratios may be best to use in your business, ask your bookkeeper, accountant or financial advisor.
+We recommend selecting a set of ratios (possibly 3 – 5) which communicate to you how your business is operating, and then stick with these ratios over time to spot trends, strengths and weaknesses and areas of opportunity.

 1. REVENUE GROWTH